-The Helle Lappland celebrates the northern Scandinavia knife traditions and is a tool often used by the indigenous same people as a utility knife with its classic design.
+The Helle Lappland celebrates the northern Scandinavia knife traditions and is a tool often used by the indigenous Sámi people as a utility knife with its classic design.

-The name Lappland refers to the northern region with the same name.
-An area that stretches cares for no boarders and combines the norther parts in Finland, Norway and Sweden.
+The name Lappland refers to the northern region that stretches and combines the northern parts of Finland, Norway and Sweden.

 |Handle length||125 mm|

 |Sheath material||Genuine leather|